 Jerry presently serves on the board of directors of the Cordes Foundation, Fair Trade University USA, Opportunity Collaboration, Stockton Impact Corps (Community Microfinance Fund), The World We Want Foundation, and the Semester At Sea Corporate Advisory Board.

 Dr. Yuwei Shi is the founding director of the Frontier Market Scouts Program, and co-founder and board director of Sanghata.
-He is dean and professor of strategic management at Graduate School of International Policy and Management, Monterey Institute of International Studies.
+He is dean and professor of strategic management at Graduate School of International Policy and Management, Middlebury Institute of International Studies.
 His expertise is in the areas of competitive strategy, venture and business model development and evaluation.
 Yuwei is board director of Scholarly Exchange, a web services company based in Brookline, MA, and advising partner at Indachin, an investment advisory firm with offices in Hong Kong, London, Geneva, and Silicon Valley, California.
 He earned his bachelor of engineering degree from Shanghai Jiao Tong University, master of comparative law from the Dedmen School of Law at Southern Methodist University, and PhD in organization, strategy and international management from University of Texas at Dallas School of Management.
 You can reach Yuwei at: email@example.com.

-Erina supports programs and recruiting at the Center for Social Impact Learning (CSIL) where she connects talented and purposed-fueled professionals with meaningful opportunities in social enterprise and impact investing.
+Erina manages programs and recruiting at the Center for Social Impact Learning (CSIL) where she connects talented and purposed-fueled professionals with meaningful opportunities in social enterprise and impact investing.
 Erina's portfolio of programs includes the Frontier Market Scouts, Ambassador Corps, and Development Consulting research.
 Additionally, she helps CSIL to host an ongoing lineup of special events and workshops featuring some of the world’s most committed change-makers.

 Before joining the Institute, Erina’s experiences ranged from being a farm kitchen chef and bread making guide for a therapeutic Anthroposophical organization on rural Vancouver Island to helping a college corporate and donor relations team prepare for visiting speakers such as Maya Angelou and Robert Redford, to her most recent role as a digital strategies specialist at a local publishing company.